8 “Fitness” Products You Should Never Buy

-Millions of women spend hundreds and even thousands of dollars a year on cosmetic beauty products that they hope will turn back time and give them a young, vibrant-looking face.
+Millions of women spend hundreds and even thousands of dollars a year on cosmetic beauty products that they hope will turn back time and give them young, vibrant-looking faces.

-A lot of women will do pretty much anything to make themselves look younger, ranging from 10’s of thousands of dollars on cosmetic surgery, trying new un-approved health products, and of course new “exercise” products like the Face Trainer.
+A lot of women will do pretty much anything to make themselves look younger, ranging from spending thousands of dollars on cosmetic surgery, trying new un-approved health products, and of course new “exercise” products like the Face Trainer.

-While it sounds great that simply wearing this mask for a 10-minute facial exercise session will decrease sagging, remove wrinkles, improve skin tone, and improve ones skin color; however, it seems highly unlikely that you will see the results you are looking for.
+The manufacturers of this product claim that by simply wearing this mask for a 10-minute facial exercise session, you can decrease sagging, remove wrinkles, and improve skin toner; however, it seems highly unlikely that you will see the results you are looking for.

 And at $199 it isn’t exactly on the cheap side; not to mention the fact that you will look like the next Hannibal Lecter while wearing the device.

 Swimming is a great, low-impact exercise, and beneficial to anyone who can hop into the pool.
 From time to time, though, inventors attempt to augment swimming with one mechanism or another.

 The Super Swim Pro, for example, attaches a swimmer to the side of the pool with something that looks disturbingly like a fishing rod or something that might be attached to a dog’s leash to keep it in the yard.

 The swimmer is meant to swim against the resistance of the Super Swim Pro without actually gaining any distance in the pool.
 If this is supposed to be beneficial, then why not just have a lap pool installed instead of a full-size pool?

 Though, soldiering on through an exercise that isn’t actually providing progress is the traditional basis of many exercises and fitness equipment.